egu0/course-101/README.md

 # Course-101

-a collection of English recordings, for tests
+A collection of English recordings

 # Reading